 Perhaps the best way to decide if a platform’s recognition options are successful is to look at how they handle employee recognition within their own teams.
 For example, read how 7Geese keeps its team motivated.
 Then think about what has worked for you in the past, and what you would like to do differently as you select a great vendor partner.

 Another common feature among the big employee engagement software options is the ability to create surveys.
-In an era where more employers are wanting to get feedback from their teams—and not just on an annual or quarterly basis.
+In an era where more employers want to get feedback from their teams—and not just on an annual or quarterly basis—employee survey vendors come in handy.
 Some examples of surveys include opinions on specific initiatives, culture assessments to see if employee perceptions match with senior managements’ expectations, and even simple questionnaires about company benefits packages.

 Beyond the basic features, some employee engagement software platforms include spaces that foster team-building.
 This may fall in line with a social media feel to the overall platform, or there can be a separate feature with virtual meeting spaces.
 And it doesn’t have to be all work related.
 To the contrary, collaborative spaces are great for fostering common interests among team members.
 No matter how it’s set up, the name of the game is communication.
 Having the tools your employees need to foster better, more open communication will play an important role in building culture.